Loan Options to Help Make College Affordable

 Note: The maximum loan amount for 2014-15 is $4,000 per semester.

-Note: Due to limited state funding for this program, eligible renewal students will be given priority for this award for the 2012-2013 academic year.
+Note: Due to limited state funding for this program, eligible renewal students will be given priority for this award.

-*These procedures must be completed by all students who have accepted an initial or renewal B-On-Time Loan award.
+*These procedures must be completed each academic year by all students who have accepted an initial or renewal B-On-Time Loan award.